 The Colorado Council for Learning Disabilities (CCLD) has a proud history.
 Founded by pioneers in the field of special education, its early members were passionate about serving persons with learning disabilities and providing professional-development opportunities for educators in the field.
 The CCLD scholarship has been created to support the new pioneers who are completing teacher preparation programs in Colorado and entering the field at a time when the role of special education is being redefined and rewritten.

 Eligibility: The scholarship is open to Colorado residents currently enrolled in teacher preparation programs in an accredited college or university in Colorado.
 Applicants must be working towards a generalist license and have completed at least one half of their program plan of study.
 Applicants must have an overall-cumulative GPA of 3.0 or higher and a cumulative GPA of 3.2 or higher in their Special Education coursework.
 The scholarship will be awarded to a student in a different institution of higher education each year to ensure representation throughout the state.
-For more information, contact Dr. Patty Meek.
+For more information regarding our scholarships, contact Dr. Patty Meek.